ydes-cyber/ydes-cyber.github.io/README.md

 **features:** The script aids in the analysis of market behavior as well as extracts important indicators from stock market order book data.
 It calculates:
     - Bid-ask spread – difference between highest buy and lowest sell prices

-    - Total quantities – total buy and sell order sizes.
+    - Total quantities – total buy and sell order sizes

-    - VWAP (Volume Weighted Average Price) – average price weighted by order size.
+    - VWAP (Volume Weighted Average Price) – average price weighted by order size

-    - Order book imbalance – shows whether buying or selling pressure dominates.
+    - Order book imbalance – shows whether buying or selling pressure dominates

-    - Order book depth – liquidity near the top of the order book.
+    - Order book depth – liquidity near the top of the order book

-**model.py:** This scriptkeeps track of buy and sell orders and matches them when the prices overlap.
+**model.py:** This scriptkeeps track of buy and sell orders and matches them when the prices overlap:

-    - Buy orders are prioritized by the highest price, while sell orders are prioritized by the lowest price.
+    - Buy orders are prioritized by the highest price, while sell orders are prioritized by the lowest price

-    - When the highest buy price meets or exceeds the lowest sell price, a trade occurs at the average price.
+    - When the highest buy price meets or exceeds the lowest sell price, a trade occurs at the average price

-    - Orders are automatically removed once fully executed.
+    - Orders are automatically removed once fully executed

-    - Uses Python heaps to efficiently manage and match orders based on priority.
+    - Uses Python heaps to efficiently manage and match orders based on priority

 https://github.com/ydes-cyber/orderbook-friction-strategy.git